ArmandLfd/GPU-accelerated-NTF-SART/README.md

 # GPU-accelerated-NTF-SART
-This repository preents a GPU-acceleration of Lee-Seung and SART algorithms applied for additive tensor display.
+This repository presents a GPU-acceleration of Lee-Seung and SART algorithms applied for additive tensor display.
 This work comes from, initially, Nagoya University but some modifications have been done.

 Authors:
   * Armand Losfeld